Work in Canada

 There are many paths that you could take to capitalize on the sector’s growth opportunities.
 Considering that Canada has made its immigration system much more accessible to skilled foreign workers and immigrant business owners, it seems that there is no better time than the present to make the move to Canada.

-The immigration system can be difficult to manoeuvre through, especially considering that there are over 70 different programs and visas to choose from.
-We’ve highlighted the best options to immigrate to Canada and help facilitate the economic growth of one of the country’s most lucrative business sectors.
+The Canadian immigration system can be difficult to maneuver through, especially considering that there are over 100 different programs and visas to choose from.
+We’ve highlighted the best options to immigrate to Canada as a cannabis farmer and help facilitate the economic growth of one of the country’s most lucrative business sectors.

 How Do I Immigrate to Canada as a Cannabis Grower?